apollographql/apollo-client/react-docs/source/index.md

 The best way to use `apollo-client` in your React app is with `react-apollo`, a React-specific API that's designed to take full advantage of Apollo's features.
 The integration provides a natural "higher-order-component" API for queries and mutations, and will keep your rendered component tree up to date with the data in the cache seamlessly.

-<h2 id="what-it-works-with">What it works with</h2>
+<h2 id="compatibility">Compatibility</h2>

-React Apollo provides a idiomatic React API, and is designed to work in a straightforward way with many tools used in a typical React app.
+Apollo is designed to work with many of the tools used in a typical React app.
 In particular:

- - It works with React Native out of the box;
+- **React Native**: It's supported out of the box!
- - It is router-independent so that you can use the library of your choice, such as React Router;
+- **Redux**: Apollo client uses Redux internally, and you can [integrate it into your existing store](redux.html) to use your favorite Redux tools such as the dev tools or persistence libraries.
+You can also use it alongside any other data management library, such as MobX, without issues.
- - Uses Redux internally and you can [take advantage](redux.html) of this, but also can be used with any other client-side data library that integrates with React.
+- **Router-independent**: You can use the library of your choice, such as React Router.

-If you want to use Apollo with a different front-end environment (for instance a different JavaScript framework, or a native mobile app), it is possible too!
-Please check out the links at the top of this document, or head to our [developer site](http://apollostack.com) to get started.
+- **Any GraphQL server**: It doesn't matter if you use JavaScript, Ruby, Scala, or anything else to build your GraphQL server.
+Apollo works completely with standard GraphQL, and doesn't have any requirements for your server or schema design.

-<h2 id="comparison">How does Apollo compare to other GraphQL clients?</h2>
+<h2 id="comparison">Comparison with other GraphQL clients</h2>

 If you are deciding whether to use `react-apollo` or some other GraphQL client, it's worth considering the [goals](#apollo-client) of the project, and how they compare.
 In particular:

  - [Relay](https://facebook.github.io/relay/) is a performant, opinionated, React-specific GraphQL client built by Facebook for their mobile applications.
 It focuses on enabling the co-location of queries and components, and is opinionated about the design of your GraphQL schema, especially in the case of pagination.
-In contrast, Apollo is designed to be a general-purpose tool that can be used with any schema or any frontend architecture, but as a result is less optimized for the specific use cases Relay targets.
+Apollo has an analogous set of features to Relay, but is designed to be a general-purpose tool that can be used with any schema or any frontend architecture.
+Relay's coupling to a specific kind of schema and architecture enables some benefits but with the loss of some flexibility.
  - [Lokka](https://github.com/kadirahq/lokka) is a simple GraphQL Javascript client with a basic query cache.
+Apollo is more complex, but includes a much more sophisticated cache and set of features around updating and refetching data.

 <h2 id="learn-more">Learn More</h2>